 - Victoria’s Secret.
-Victoria’s Secret features shades of pink (romance and gentleness), which speaks perfectly to its target market of women interested in lingerie and beauty products.
+Victoria’s Secret features pink (romance and gentleness) shades, which speaks perfectly to its target market of women interested in lingerie and beauty products.

 Pay attention to the color schemes of the online stores you visit.
-Then, think about the experience you are creating, on your own site, through the colors you choose.
+Then, think about the experience you are creating on your own site through your chosen colors.
 Notice how those colors fit together and how they feel.
 Are they energizing, calming, or neutral?
 Do your colors work against each other, or do they send complementary messages?

-If you’re unsure, the safest bet is to stick to calming and reserved colors like blues, gray, and white, as opposed to vibrant and flashy colors like red, yellow, and purple.
+If you’re unsure, the safest bet is to stick to calming and reserved colors like blues, gray, and white instead of vibrant and flashy colors like red, yellow, and purple.

 3. Use the Isolation Effect

-The isolation effect, also known as the von Restorff effect, states that an item — in this case a color — that stands out is more likely to be remembered.
-For example, if someone looks through a list of words typed in black with one word highlighted in purple, she will likely remember the purple word more than the black ones.
+The isolation effect, also known as the von Restorff effect, states that an item — in this case, a color — that stands out is more likely to be remembered.
+For example, if someone looks through a list of words typed in black with one word highlighted in purple, she will likely remember the purple word more than the black one.

-Use this to your advantage by having one color that is your store’s isolation color for your calls-to-action, add to cart, opt-in, and other links.
+Use this to your advantage by having one isolation color for your calls-to-action, add to cart, opt-in, and other links.
 Use that color only in places that you want to stand out.
 For example, if green was your isolation color, use it only on your add-to-cart buttons and the text links that lead your customers directly through your sales process.
-By staying consistent with this color usage pattern, you are training your visitors to click when they see your isolation color — green in this example.
+By staying consistent with this color usage pattern, you train your visitors to click when they see your isolation color — green in this example.
 This is a subtle yet powerful way of keeping your customers moving toward purchasing.
 It’s like giving them subconscious trail markers to follow.